andrewlong/Quiz-em/README.md

 Quiz-em is an quiz application licensed under the [GPL license] [4].
 It is designed for use in organizations that push out education to users on a regular basis or have annual competencies, ie hospitals.

-I write this in my spare time and don't consider myself to be a programmer to please excuse any bad practices, but please do improve the code or tell me if I'm doing something wrong.
+I wrote this in procedural style (learned php back in 2002 prior to php5) but am in the process of converting to object orientated.

 User Access
 -------------------